Ask the General; Can You Fix This?

 Test your water frequently.
 You’ll get the best accuracy with a high-quality test kit instead of test strips.
 Alternatively, you can take your water sample to a pool supply store for testing.
 It’s important to note that temperature affects water balance, so don’t leave your water sample in a hot car while you run errands.
 Take the sample directly to the store after collecting the water.

 We recommend using the Langelier Saturation Index (LSI) to balance your pool’s water chemistry.
 You can more easily do this via The Orenda Calculator™ on your smartphone or computer.
-See also our “water balance cheat sheet” for guidance on properly maintaining your fiberglass pool’s water chemistry.
 For Thursday Pools’ fiberglass pools, pair these resources with our owner’s manual, which provides information, including our recommended water chemistry levels for comparison, what pool maintenance chemicals to avoid, and more.

 Tip 2: Backwash Regularly